Skip to main content

 Lost keys are to be reported to the hall director by the residents of the room as soon as possible after the loss is detected.
 Lost keys are replaced by re-keying the lock and making new keys for all residents affected.
 A charge for the costs involved is assessed to the individual who lost the key(s).

 Lock-out fobs and keys can be signed out for a limited time period, not to exceed 24 hours or until the end of business hours on Monday if the problem occurs during the weekend.
-A resident who keeps a lock-out fob or key past this time may face judicial charges and/or replacement charges.
+A resident who keeps a lock-out fob or key past this time may be referred through the office of student conduct and/or be financially responsible for replacement charges.

 Lock Change Requests